 Note : The period of validity of your passport must be greater than 3 months from the date of expiry of the visa requested.
 If the validity of your passport is not long enough, you must apply for an extension or renewal of your passport.

 The Entry and stay visas : Application fees section of the website of the French Ministry of Foreign Affairs lists all the application fees in euros.
-The amount payable to the Consulate in Hong Kong dollars can fluctuate according to the rates.
+The amount payable to the Consulate in Hong Kong dollars can fluctuate according to the exchange rate.

 Note: Whether or not a visa is issued, the visa processing fee is not refundable.

-If neither the information page of the website of the Consulate General of France in Hong Kong & Macau, nor the Getting a visa section of the Ministry of Foreign Affairs, answer your question, or if your case is unique and not mentioned on these two sources of information, you can contact us.
+If neither the information page of the website of the Consulate General of France in Hong Kong & Macau, nor the Getting a visa section of the Ministry of Foreign Affairs website, answer your question or if your case is unique and not mentioned on these two sources of information, you can contact us.